Longer days and warmer weather make summer one of the best times of year to enjoy the outdoors!

 - Check conditions before you go.
 Due to red flag warnings, trails may close due to high fire danger creating unsafe conditions.
 Check our website or Facebook page for notices about trail closures.

 - Fires, fireworks, and smoking are prohibited on ALL Authority open space preserves.
 If you see smoke or signs of fire, don’t assume someone else already reported it.
 Call 911 immediately.

-- Monitor air quality (AQI), and limit outdoor exposure during unhealthy levels of smoke.
-Pay special attention to sensitive groups.
+- Monitor air quality (AQI) for unhealthy levels of smoke.
+On days with poor air quality, limit outdoor exposure and pay special attention to sensitive groups.

 General Outdoor Safety

 - Before heading out, tell family or friends where you are going and when you expect to return.
 Cell coverage is unreliable in the preserves.